abo-abo/helm-make/README.md

 When setting helm-make-comint to `t` helm-make will use Comint mode instead of Compilation mode.
 This is useful if you want to interact with the make buffer.

+#### `helm-make-fuzzy-matching`

+When this variable is non-nil, fuzzy matching will be enabled helm make targets buffer.